 |Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

-The U.S. Occupational Health and Safety Administration (OSHA) defines a flammable liquid as "any liquid having a flash point below 100 deg.
+The U.S. Occupational Safety and Health Administration (OSHA) defines a flammable liquid as "any liquid having a flash point below 100 deg.
 F. (37.8 deg.
 C.), except any mixture having components with flash points of 100 deg.
 F. (37.8 deg.
 C.) or higher, the total of which make up 99 percent or more of the total volume of the mixture.
 Flammable liquids shall be known as Class I liquids."

 Something that is not flammable is called nonflammable.